globus/globus-automate-client/docs/source/migration.rst

 +++++

 ``pyyaml`` provides the ``yaml`` package.
-To parse a YAML file, ``foo.yaml``, into a python data structure, import it and use the ``safe_load`` function:
+To parse a YAML file, ``foo.yaml``, into a Python data structure, import it and use the ``safe_load`` function:

 ..  code-block:: python